scalamolecule/molecule-admin/project/README.md

 ### Some things to remember...

+Testing_
+- Test classes are not automatically compiled with `sbt clean compile`!
+  Running `sbt clean compile test` will compile test-classes too and then you can test them too from IntelliJ

 Scala-js:
 - don't have play server running while testing in Intellij (double compiling)
 - be aware not to double-render because of implicit Rx double-wrapping